ekline-io/ekline-kubernetes-website/content/en/docs/contribute/new-content/open-a-pr.md

 {{< note >}}
 The commands below use Docker as default container engine.
-Set the `CONTAINER_ENGINE` environment variable to override this behaviour.
+Set the `CONTAINER_ENGINE` environment variable to override this behavior.
 {{< /note >}}

 1. Build the container image locally